 The machine shop was next door to the foundry and managed by Milton Hill.
 It was in a more modern metal building with tools that could finish semi-rough poured shapes, cut pieces, polish, cut screw threads or drill holes.
 It had a long shaft and pulley overhead to move heavy items.
 Among other services the shop made drive shafts, bushings, refit key way patterns and fabricated special orders for the mining companies.

-Right to left: Speedy Blalock, John Baker, Milton Hill in the 1947, former machine shop in rear of the foundry before the later 1958 metal building was constructed.
+Left to right: Speedy Blalock, John Baker, Milton Hill in the 1947, former machine shop in rear of the foundry before the later 1958 metal building was constructed.

 Employees and customers recall John Baker’s “Rome” safe that was located in the office.
 The safe is currently stored in the Stevens’ Southern Machine and Fabrications Shop.
 The Stephens family was the last to own and operate the foundry in the 1980’s.